Pickled Wild Mushrooms - 2 Versions

 I used Suillus granulatus (weeping boletes) and some Portobello mushrooms for this recipe, but you can any fleshy wild mushrooms such as pine rings; horse mushrooms; field mushrooms; porcini; poplar bolete or even blushers (if you are feeling brave and know your mushrooms!)

-You must must know the difference between Blushers (Amanita rubescens), and Panthers (Amanita pantherina) - both are deadly, 🕱
+You must know the difference between Blushers (Amanita rubescens), and Panthers (Amanita pantherina) - panthers are deadly, 🕱 before using it.

-The blusher, although deadly, are edible, when cooked correctly.
+The blusher, although deadly raw, are edible, when cooked correctly.

 Even after 8 years of mushroom foraging and knowing how to identify a blusher, I am still too scared to try it in cooking!
 Rather not.
 But people say it's very good 😂